-When he’s on the field, he’s Sauce Gardner: the flashy, confident cornerback who wears a chain bearing his nickname and helped turn the Cincinnati Bearcats into a powerhouse College Football Playoff team out of the AAC and is now hoping to bring the New York Jets back to the top of the AFC standings.
+When he's on the field, he's Sauce Gardner: the flashy, confident cornerback who wears a chain bearing his nickname, helped turn the Cincinnati Bearcats into a top ranking powerhouse College Football Playoff team out of the AAC and is now hoping to bring the New York Jets back to the top of the AFC standings.

-Sauce Gardner was one of college football’s biggest breakout stars this past season, but how did he get his nickname?
-It turns out there’s a pretty literal backstory.
+Sauce Gardner was one of the NFL's biggest breakout stars this regular season, but how did he get his nickname?
+It turns out there's a pretty literal backstory.